SkylineUI-Devices/official_devices/guides/vayu.md

-# Installation Guide For SkylineUI on Alioth
+# Installation Guide For SkylineUI on Vayu

 ## IF YOU ARE FROM ANOTHER ROM, CLEAN FLASH IS MANDATORY.

 **--- Clean Flash ---**
 Clean Flash/Installation Using Recovery:
-1. Download the latest version of SkylineUI for alioth as the ¡Latest firmware for your region!.
+1. Download the latest version of SkylineUI for vayu.
 2. Open Custom Recovery (TWRP/OFox/Other Recovery)
 3. Wipe Cache, Dalvik & Data
-4. Flash Firmware
+4. Flash Firmware (Optional)
-5. Flash the rom you downloaded
+5. Flash The ROM
-6. Reflash your custom recovery
-7. Reboot Recovery
 8. Format data, type "yes"
 9. Reboot to System
 10. Done!